Timmyfox/Eole-foobar-theme/README.md

 If you'd like to contribute to the theme, I suggest checking out the original repo by Ottodix (https://github.com/Ottodix) and submitting your bug reports or pull requests there.

-If it's specifically regarding my modifications, you're of course free to report bugs or suggest any further changes.
+If it's specifically regarding my modifications, you're of course free to report bugs or suggest any further changes here.

 ## Preview